Reviewing UPM-Kymmene Oyj (OTCMKTS:UPMMY) & Sugarmade (OTCMKTS:SGMD)

 |N/A

-UPM-Kymmene Oyj presently has a consensus price target of $36.90, indicating a potential upside of 13.96%.
-Given UPM-Kymmene Oyj’s higher possible upside, equities research analysts clearly believe UPM-Kymmene Oyj is more favorable than Sugarmade.
+UPM-Kymmene Oyj currently has a consensus price target of $36.90, suggesting a potential upside of 9.99%.
+Given UPM-Kymmene Oyj’s higher probable upside, research analysts clearly believe UPM-Kymmene Oyj is more favorable than Sugarmade.

 Earnings and Valuation